 You appear to have a wide nasal tip and nostrils.
 This can be refined with well-performed Rhinoplasty Surgery.
 You should consult several board-certified, experienced Rhinoplasty specialists with many photos before you proceed.

-Although many prominent Rhinoplasty surgeons use local anesthetic with intravenous sedation for Rhinoplasty Surgery, I think general anesthetic with an orotracheal tube is the safest way to protect your airway.
-Even if you only require a tip-plasty, and no bridge work, I would typically harvest a cartilage graft from your septum to be used as a supporting colulella-strut.
+Although many prominent Rhinoplasty surgeons use local anesthetic with intravenous sedation for Rhinoplasty Surgery, we feel general anesthetic with an orotracheal tube is the safest way to protect your airway from aspiration of post-nasal blood.
+Even if you only require a tip-plasty, and no bridge work, you may require harvest of a cartilage graft from your septum to be used as a supporting colulellar-strut.
 This septal work inside your nose leads to post-nasal bleeding that could compromise your airway if you only have local anesthetic, and no breathing tube.